 Cortisol is the main stress hormone produced by the adrenals.
 It helps us to wake up in the morning and to respond to challenging situations.
 It is also a potent anti-inflammatory hormone.
 However, cortisol can suppress immune function, raise blood sugar and inhibit thyroid function if levels are too high for too long.

 DHEA helps to protect the body from the negative effects of cortisol.
 It is a very powerful anti-ageing hormone.
 Low levels of DHEA are associated with a higher risk of many chronic diseases.
 Since cortisol and DHEA have opposing effects, they should be viewed together.

-In short term stress cortisol and DHEA are produced in balance so there is little negative impact on health.
-In medium term stress, DHEA production can become compromised leaving cortisol running riot.
+In short term stress, cortisol and DHEA are produced in balance so there is only a little negative impact on health.
+In medium-term stress, DHEA production can become compromised leaving cortisol running riot.
 This is called adrenal dysfunction and can lead to poor immune function, inflammation, central weight gain, blood sugar problems, poor detoxification, reduced bone density, memory problems and hormone imbalances.